Remove a blighted building

 2022 to 2024: Lucas County Commercial Site Clean-up Pilot Program

-In 2021, the Ohio General Assembly authorized $2 million in matching dollars that the Lucas County Land Bank may use to remove blighted commercial & industrial buildings in Lucas County.
+In 2021, the Ohio General Assembly authorized $2 million in 1:1 matching dollars that the Lucas County Land Bank will use to remove blighted commercial & industrial buildings in Lucas County.
 This effort, called the Lucas County Commercial Site Clean-up Pilot Program, is well underway with many public and private partners.
+Over $4 million of investment will be made in Lucas County with these funds.

 2014 to 2021: OHFA Neighborhood Initiative Program